shuyelin06/Obsidian-Notes/content/Classes/MATH411/MATH411.md

 > > $$
 > > By sequential compactness on $K$, there is a subsequence $\{u_{k_l}\} \to u \in K$, and furthermore, $\{ F(u_{k_l}) \} \to F(u)$ as $F$ is continuous.

-Note that both properties must hold for this to be true!
+Note that both closure and boundedness (implying compactness) must hold for this to be true!
 They do not hold on their own.

 > [!Example]+ Example: Failure of Image Closure and  of Images
 > If $C \subseteq \mathbb{R}^n$ is closed, $F : C \to \mathbb{R}^m$ is continuous, is $F(C)$ closed?